Hair Loss & Transplantation

 Each method of hair restoration offers unique benefits which we can discuss during your consultation.

-Hair transplantation or hair restoration is a popular cosmetic procedure that is commonly performed in Caucasian men with male pattern baldness.
+A hair transplant, or hair restoration, is a popular cosmetic procedure that is commonly performed in Caucasian men with male pattern baldness.
 According to the American Academy of Cosmetic Surgery, hair transplantation was the most popular cosmetic surgery among men, with 177,998 procedures performed in the year 2000.
 Most of us have seen the late night infomercials, highlighting the fabulous results of hair transplanting in men, restoring their youth and good looks.

 However, women of color are never seen in these advertisements, as if this surgical procedure is not indicated for their hair loss.
 With the increasing incidence of hair loss in black women, the surgical correction of hair loss is an important and necessary component to the overall treatment regimen for this emotionally devastating condition.

-Hair transplantation involves removing healthy hair or grafts from the back of the scalp (donor site).
+As one of our treatment options available for hair loss in Glenn Dale, MD, hair transplantation surgery involves removing healthy hair or grafts from the back of the scalp (donor site).
 We then transplant them into the area of hair loss (recipient site).
-It is an in-office surgical procedure that is performed under local anesthesia and minimal sedation; so hospitalization is not required.
+It is an in-office surgical procedure that is performed under local anesthesia and minimal sedation, so hospitalization is not required.
 We use various techniques to remove the hairs from the donor site.

-The most common technique involves removing a strip of hair bearing scalp (6-8 inches long x 1 inch wide) and then dissecting it into follicular units (1-3 hairs).
-We call this procedure follicular unit transplantation (FUT) and produces a natural appearing hairline.
+The most common technique involves removing a strip of the hair-bearing scalp (6-8 inches long x 1 inch wide) and then dissecting it into follicular units (1-3 hairs).
+We call this procedure follicular unit transplantation (FUT) and produces a natural-appearing hairline.
 This technique is extremely important in patients with traction alopecia and female pattern hair loss.